UTSCCSCC01/project-ez4-0/README.md

-# "FANCYNAME": A Community and E-Learning Virtual Platform
+# EntreE: A Community and E-Learning Virtual Platform
 You can explore the following topics in this file:
 - Introduction
 - Motivation